citizenfx/natives/SHAPETEST/StartShapeTestLosProbe.md

   IntersectPeds = 4,
   IntersectRagdolls = 8,
   IntersectObjects = 16,
-  IntersectWater = 32,
+  IntersectPickup = 32,
   IntersectGlass = 64,
   IntersectRiver = 128,
   IntersectFoliage = 256,

-  IntersectEverything = -1
+  IntersectEverything = 511
 }
 ```

 NOTE: Raycasts that intersect with mission_entites (flag = 2) has limited range and will not register for far away entites.
 The range seems to be about 30 metres.

 Use the handle with [GET_SHAPE_TEST_RESULT](#_0x3D87450E15D98694) or [GET_SHAPE_TEST_RESULT_INCLUDING_MATERIAL](#_0x65287525D951F6BE) until it returns 0 or 2.